 I first saw this in an IG post from Henna House by Angela and it is GENIUS.
 Apply the Hypafix on your dried henna.
 And you’re free to move around without leaving a trail of dried henna flakes in your wake.
 When you’re ready to see the end result, peel it off and watch dried henna come right off with it.

-Mehndi Books, Cones, & Stencils (for the kids)
+For The Kids: Mehndi Books, Cones, And Stencils

 If you’re budgeting in mehndi application for little kids, you’re a more generous person than I am. 👀

 By the time my mehndi party rolled around we were already over the total wedding budget by a few G’s.
 So to keep costs low but still include the kids, we bought a mehndi design book, stencils, and extra cones.
 You save money on the henna artist.
 They still get to be a part of your event.
 Win!